bdrelling/PlotVapor/README.md

 The example above will only render a simple page with no styling, which is impractical for most use cases.
 As such, when you inevitably need to modify the `<head>` element, simply override the `head` property of `Page`, like so.

-_This example will render an HTML page identical to the first snippet in this README._
+_The following example will render an HTML page identical to the first snippet in this README._

 ```swift
 struct MyPage: Page {